Performance Marketing · 2024 – 2026

 The new creative brief.

 Stop briefing "10 videos."
 Start briefing 3–4 distinct hooks × 3 formats (UGC, polished, static) × different emotional triggers.
-That's what creates real exploration the algorithm can read.
+That's real exploration.

 Stop thinking "how many creatives."
 Start thinking "how many taggable differences."
 That's what Andromeda actually reacts to.